-In our opinion, some of the top private equity and venture capital managers have generated very attractive returns for investors over long periods of time.
-We believe consistently investing in knowledgeable managers and quality companies is the formula for success in private equity and venture capital investing.
+In our opinion, top-tier private equity, private credit and venture capital managers have generated very attractive returns for investors over long periods of time.
+We believe consistently investing in knowledgeable managers and quality companies is the formula for success in private markets investing.